 - The more you return to this verse and the thoughts with it throughout the day the better.
 Remember it’s like chewing the cud.

-To get a print off of this writing plan, subscribe to our marriage newsletter!
+To get a bunch of goodies sent to your inbox, subscribe to our marriage newsletter!

 Questions to ask yourself while writing out the Scriptures: